garrettstevenkeyes/citibike_study/README.md

 Data used after dropping extraneous columns includes: trip duration (seconds), start time and date, stop time and date, start station name, end station name, station lat/long, user type (customer = 24-hour pass or 3-day pass user; subscriber = annual member), gender, birth year.

 ## Feature Engineering:

-By parsing the start time and date columns I was able to add columns containing whether a rider started their ride in the morning (before 12), afternoon(between 12-6), or night(after 6).
+First I took a random sample of 18,000 rows from the dataset to support API call limits.
+Then by parsing the start time and date columns I was able to add columns containing whether a rider started their ride in the morning (before 12), afternoon(between 12-6), or night(after 6).
 Additionally using the **Google Distance Matrix API** I calculated the distance between all riders start and stop stations to determine how far they were travelling in meters.
 The Google Distance Matrix API takes coordinates or location names and calculates the distance between them by the way of the road.

 When using the good distance matrix API I included an advaced critiria to spicify the mode of transport as by bicycle to give the highest level of accuracy because there are often times where cyclists travel on paths cars cannot use.